Teddy Eddie appeals to children, parents and teachers alike, with a unique combination of effective learning and great fun in the classroom!

 Thanks to this diversity you never get bored with Teddy Eddie!

-Sample parts of the course are presented below.
+Several course samples are presented below.

 Slides with audio